flybywiresim/docs/docs/dev-corner/dev-guide/setup-environment.md

 "Junction created for \[Community folder] \[Project Folder]" from the terminal.

-Now you've compiled and symlinked your Github fork to your community folder, you should be able to load into the aircraft as normal.
+Now you've compiled and symlinked your GitHub fork to your community folder, you should be able to load into the aircraft as normal.

 !!! info ""
     Open MSFS and check everything is working with your compiled branch before progressing.

 ## Hello World Example

-Before changing anything we recommend to create a new branch from the master branch:
+Before changing anything, we recommend creating a new branch from the master branch:

 ```
 git checkout -b test-branch master